Top 10 Companies That Are Pros at Ethical Data Use, Compiled by Signum.AI

 “Remain relevant in the post-cookie world, in the most ethical way possible.”

-When the privacy updates were first introduced, the world panicked, but Signum.AI released a new-era solution that helps find hot leads and launch productive ad campaigns in a few clicks.
+When the privacy updates were first introduced, the world panicked, but Signum.AI released a new-era solution that helps launch productive outreach campaigns in a few clicks.
 And the best part?
 These perks don’t assume any data explicitness.
 In other words, while giving you access to a ton of relevant information, Signum.AI still protects your data.
 Check it out for yourself:

 The platform implements both hashing and differential privacy techniques.
 So, the first step is translating your data into a code, and the second, injecting noise into this coded data piece.
 This works like a two-factor authentication: instead of using just one data security method, the platform opts for two—better safe than sorry, right?